lukechurch/devtools/case_study/memory_leaks/images_1_null_safe/README.md

 The analysis collects the raw memory objects that contain the images, any classes concerning images in Flutter under the

 ```
->Snapshot Jun 09 12:27:25
+> Analyzed Jun 09 12:27:25
   > Externals
 ```

 Expand Externals

 ```
-> Snapshot MMM DD HH:MM:SS
+> Analyzed Jun 09 12:27:25
    > Externals
-     > _Int32List
+     > _Image
        > Buckets
 ```

-You'll notice a number of chunks of _Int32List memory is displayed into their corresponding bucket sizes.
-The images are in the 1M..10M and 50M+ buckets.
+You'll notice a number of chunks of _Image memory is displayed into their corresponding bucket sizes.
+The images are in the 1M..10M, and 50M+ buckets.
 Eleven images total ~284M.

 The next interesting piece of information is to expand:

 ```
-> Snapshot MMM DD HH:MM:SS
+> Analyzed Jun 09 12:27:25
    > Library filters
        > ImageCache
 ```